 Licensed Professional Clinical Counselor (LPCC).
 The M.S. student at the Pasadena campus is able to concurrently fulfill the educational requirements for the California LPCC licensure by the completion of additional coursework.
-Students who desire to fulfill licensing requirements should contact the Associate Director of Academic Affairs early in the program.
+The degree program is designed to meet the requirements of BPC Section 4999.33.
+Students who desire to fulfill licensing requirements should contact the Associate Director of Academic

+Affairs early in the program.